 a long term debt rating of not less than BB- (Standard & Poors) or Ba3 (Moody’s Investors Service Inc.) and has a Balance Sheet Net Asset Value of not less than €10,000 million; or

 be an international bank that is authorised or approved by the relevant regulatory authority in Ireland or the United Kingdom or is otherwise eligible to provide banking services in Ireland or the United Kingdom and complies with paragraph G.9.1.3(b)(i)(A) or G.9.1.3(b)(i)(B).

+or

+A Credit Cover Provider shall in respect of a Demand Guarantee be an Insurance Undertaking which must:

+(a) be authorised by (i) the Central Bank of Ireland or equivalent regulatory authority in any European Economic Area (EEA) member state to carry out Suretyship insurance activities in Ireland or (ii) the Financial Conduct Authority in the United Kingdom to carry out Suretyship insurance activities in the United Kingdom (in each case as applicable) and

+(b) satisfy one of the following requirements:

+(i) be an Insurance Undertaking in any of Ireland, any EEA member state or the United Kingdom (including Northern Ireland) (as applicable):

+(A) with a long term debt rating of not less than A- (Standard & Poors) or A3 (Moody’s Investors Service Inc.); or

+(B) with a long term debt rating of not less than BB- (Standard & Poors) or Ba3 (Moody’s Investors Service Inc.) and have a Balance Sheet Net Asset Value of not less than €1,000 million;

+(ii) be a subsidiary of an Insurance Undertaking, where the parent company of that subsidiary has guaranteed the obligations of the subsidiary and such parent company has:

+(A) a long term debt rating of not less than A- (Standard & Poors) or A3 (Moody’s Investors Service Inc.); or

+(B) a long term debt rating of not less than BB- (Standard & Poors) or Ba3 (Moody’s Investors Service Inc.) and has a Balance Sheet Net Asset Value of not less than €10,000 million;

 If a Participant’s Credit Cover Provider is no longer qualified to issue or hold Credit Cover under the preceding paragraphs, the Participant shall re-post its Required Credit Cover with another Credit Cover Provider, within 10 Working Days of the Participant’s previous Credit Cover Provider ceasing to be qualified.
 This period shall not form part of the Settlement Risk Period.